molivajimenez22/Bikesharing/README.md

 ### **Number of bike trips for all riders and genders for each hour of each day of the week**

-This heat map shows that there is a high volume of riders between 7-9am and 5-7pm.
+This heat map shows that there is a high volume of riders between 7-9am and 5-7pm - which correlates with the typical commuter times.
 Peak times are Thursdays at 8am and 5-6pm.

 <p align="center" width="100%">
     <img width="66%" src="https://github.com/molivajimenez22/Bikesharing/blob/main/Resources/Weekday_for_eachhour.png">

 ### **Number of bike trips for each type of user and gender for each day of the week**

-The first heat map confirms findings in the line graph - there are more male riders.
+The first heat map confirms the findings in the line graph - there are more male riders.
 It is unclear why there are more male riders than any other riders.
 The second heat map shows that there is higher number of subscribers.
-My recommendation is to market the benefits of becoming a subsciber.
+My recommendation is to market the benefits of being a subscriber to convert customers.

 <p align="center" width="100%">
     <img width="66%" src="https://github.com/molivajimenez22/Bikesharing/blob/main/Resources/trips_by_gender.png">

 ## Summary

+While New York City is different from Des Moinse, the data and visualizations show that a bike sharing program can be a sustainable business.
+I recommend further analysis before launching a new bike sharing program, including:

+  1. Analysis of what drives male riders and what may deter other genders (i.e. safety)
+  2. Analysis of different months to see how weather impacts usage
+  3. Analysis of conversion from customers to subscribers